Peristaltic Pump Guide

 - Varying temperatures of the fluid being pumped

 - High Pressures

-We have a range of hoses per your application, see below for the ALH series:
+We have a range of hoses per your application, see below for the PT series:

 - Natural Rubber (NR): Flexible in application, this hose has a high abrasion resistance